Apply for Funding

 We do not accept applications for funding from individuals or commercial organisations.

 We accept applications for funding from charitable organisations for projects aimed at alleviating fuel poverty.
 Applications are particularly welcome from charities who work with children, young people and families.

 Charitable organisations can apply for funding to support projects in the following categories:

 Energy Efficiency Advice - It is a condition of funding that all projects include the provision of energy efficiency advice.
-Energy advisors should be trained to City and Guilds standard or equivalent.
+Energy advisors should be trained to City and Guilds standard.

 Energy Efficiency Measures – improving home energy efficiency through draught proofing, insulating and or other practical measures.